 Despite its rural setting, the village is well connected to the surrounding area with buses to several towns (Bude, 14 miles, Bideford, 13.7 miles and Barnstaple, 22.6 miles) and a volunteer transport service.

-These days the village includes a Post Office; a general store; a medical centre with its own dispensary; pubs; cafes; potteries; art studios and a monthly farmers market.
+The village includes a Post Office; a general store; a medical centre with its own dispensary; pubs; cafes; potteries; art studios and a monthly farmers market.
 There are many community events, including classes in art; yoga; dance; a town brass band and WI.
 Hartland is also famed for its annual carnival, which draws visitors from far and wide.